 These are general guidelines, of course, and applications should be very specific with regard to the conference and the faculty member¹s participation.

 Potter College places a primary emphasis on effective teaching and student advising, and requires excellent teaching for tenure and promotion.
 The College recognizes that excellent teaching can occur in a variety of settings and that faculty members may promote student learning using a variety of instructional methods and activities.
 Thus, the IDF is intended to support travel to and participation in workshops, short courses, or seminars focused upon issues of pedagogy and student learning.
 Applications are reviewed in the Potter College Dean's Office as they are received.

 How do I apply?

 Electronic Application.
 First determine which fund is most appropriate for your needs.
-Then, complete the electronic form to be found at the college website http://webapps.wku.edu/pcal/app/professional_development/.
-Using the dropdown box, individuals will need to indicate whether the application is for the SDF or the IDF.
+Then, complete the electronic form to be found at this link here.
 The application will include an explanation of the proposed activity, statement of expenses and other funding, and department head's endorsement is now an online form.
 Handwritten applications will not be accepted.

 - Final Report and Travel Expense Voucher.
 A brief report and completed expense voucher must be submitted to the Potter College Dean's Office within thirty days after the funded activity to receive funding.
 All documents related to funded activities must clear all other offices for approval and account numbers (e.g., department head) before being forwarded to the Office of the Dean of Potter College.
 Travel vouchers should be submitted within thirty days after completion of the activity.